 Choosing your committee:

 There are three possible outcomes of your Candidacy Exam: (1) Pass, (2) Conditional Pass, or (3) Fail.
-Most students typically pass or conditionally pass.
+Most students pass or conditionally pass.
 A conditional pass simply means that your committee feels that your propositions or report have fallen short somewhere.
 This can be changed into a pass once these concerns are meant either by rewriting a portion of your reports or scheduling a new exam for a later date.
 If you fail, you can repeat your exam once at the discretion of your committee members.
 Once you pass, you are now considered a PhD Candidate and once you finish up any course requirements, the rest of your PhD can be spent focusing entirely on research.

 After Candidacy, the rest of your graduate school career will revolve around your research project.
 In the Chemistry department, a typical graduate degree takes, on average, 5.5 years to complete.
 From Year 3 and on, there will be yearly progress meetings with your original candidacy committee, plus one additional member.
 These meetings consist of an oral summary of your research and will discuss your timetable to graduation.